-- Town site verges will be sprayed once per year; - Town site verges will be slashed once per year where the adjoining property is privately owned and vacant; - Town site verges which adjoin property owned by the Shire will be slashed once a year and maintained to a standard that is deemed acceptable by Council; - Rural verges will be sprayed and slashed throughout the year in an effort to reduce grass loadings.
-Areas of focus will be assessed annually and addressed within budget constraints.
+- Town site verges will be sprayed at least once per year; - Town site verges will be slashed at least once per year where the adjoining property is privately owned and vacant;

+- Town site verges which adjoin property owned by the Shire will be slashed at least once per year and maintained to a standard that is deemed acceptable by Council; - Rural verges will be sprayed and slashed throughout the year in an effort to reduce grass loadings.
+Areas of focus will be assessed annually and addressed within budget constraints. - Spray and slash a minimum 1.5m clearance around a registered bus stop.